 ♦Give up dairy.
 See how you feel.
 Up to sixty percent of adults are lactose intolerant and most don’t realize that dairy is what is making them feel yucky.
 There are amazing dairy-free products available now: coconut, cashew, soy or almond ingredients make wonderful yogurts, ice creams, milks, shredded cheeses, cream cheeses, sour creams, butter … the choices are nearly endless!

 ♦Add nutritional yeast to your diet.
-Loads of B vitamins, fiber, protein and minerals, with just a tablespoon here and there on your popcorn, quiche, nachos – really anywhere you’d like to add a subtle cheesy taste with tons of added vitamins!
+This simple ingredient addition offers loads of B vitamins, fiber, protein and minerals.
+Add a tablespoon here and there on your popcorn, potato skins, quiche, omelettes, nachos – really anywhere you’d like to add a subtle cheesy taste with tons of added vitamins!

 ♦Volunteer to make gluten-free communion wafers for your church.

 ♦Donate gluten-free foods to a shelter or soup kitchen near you – help a fellow gluten-free person have a good meal.

 ♦Share the love: invite a friend to your house for dinner and show them how delicious gluten free can be!
 Even with social distancing, outdoor picnics or delivering goodies to a friend’s doorstep can still be a great way to introduce others to better gluten free food and make their day!

 What are some ways you resolve to live a better gluten free lifestyle this year?
 Are you setting an intention?

 *Some products have been provided to me by brands free of charge; some links may be affiliate links or links to product sponsors.
 As always, all opinions are my own.
 See my disclosure policy for more information.
 Working with select brands I love allows me to keep bringing you free recipes, and I hope that in the process, you’ll learn about some of the safe gluten free products I choose for my family.
 Thanks so much for your support!